coderaiser/putout/README.md

 ## 🏟 Plugins

 The 🐊**Putout** repo is comprised of many npm packages.
 It is a [Lerna](https://github.com/lerna/lerna) monorepo similar to [Babel](https://github.com/babel/babel).
-It has a lot plugins divided by groups:
+It has a lot of plugins divided by groups:

 ### Appliers